United Airlines Flight 1175: Aircraft

-The aircraft involved was a Boeing 777-222, the United Airlines specific variant of the original 777-200 series, registered as N773UA, (c/n 26929) and line number 4.
-It was powered by two Pratt & Whitney PW4000 engines and was 23.3 years old, having made its first flight on October 28, 1994.
-It was delivered new to United Airlines on September 29, 1995.
+The aircraft involved, manufactured by Boeing in 1995, was a Boeing 777-222, the United Airlines specific variant of the original 777-200 series, registered as N773UA, (c/n 26929) and line number 4.
+It was powered by two Pratt & Whitney PW4000 engines.
 Boeing stopped building the 777 with P&W PW4000 series engines in 2013, and the engine is no longer in active production.
 Later in 2021, N773UA was used to fly the passengers of Flight 328 from Denver to Honolulu after the aforementioned flight, operated by sister ship N772UA, suffered a similar problem.

 The Boeing 777 is a long-range, wide-body, twin-engine aircraft.
 At the time of the incident it had a relatively low accident fatality rate.
 The only two 777 accidents with total loss of aircraft, passengers and crew are Malaysia Airlines flight MH17 that was shot down over Ukraine in July 2014 and flight MH370 that disappeared over the Indian Ocean in March 2014.
 The other fatal accidents, Emirates Flight 521 and Asiana Airlines Flight 214, were both attributed to pilot error.
 Two other hull losses with passenger injuries occurred: EgyptAir Flight 667 had a cockpit fire while parked at the gate at Cairo Airport, and British Airways Flight 38 crashed on landing at Heathrow Airport.
 The latter was attributed to a design defect in its Rolls-Royce Trent 895-17 engines, not the P&W engines on Flight 1175.